federicodangelo/SpaceExplorationGame/docs/ARCHITECTURE.md

 | Landing        | Descending rumble          | ~0.5s    | Ship lands on planet                |
 | Takeoff        | Ascending rumble           | ~0.6s    | Ship takes off from planet          |

-**Combat Music Tracking**: `SolarSystemState` and `PlanetSurfaceState` maintain a `_combatMusicTimer` that resets on each damage event.
-When the timer exceeds `GameConfig.CombatMusicDelay` (5s), the music fades back from Combat to the state's default theme.
+**Combat Music Tracking**: `SolarSystemSimulation` and `PlanetSurfaceSimulation` (via `CombatSimulationBase`) maintain a `CombatMusicTimer` that resets on each damage event.
+The corresponding states read this timer to switch music themes — when it exceeds `GameConfig.CombatMusicDelay` (5s), the music fades back from Combat to the state's default theme.

 **Audio Config** (`GameConfig`):
 - `AudioMasterVolume = 0.5f` — overall output level